Holohedron/Unity-Experimental-DXR/README.md

   | ------------------------------------------------------------ |
   | This project uses Git Large Files Support (LFS).
 Downloading a zip file using the green button on Github **will not work**.
 You must clone the project with a version of git that has LFS.
 You can download Git LFS here: <https://git-lfs.github.com/>. |

-Project zip with all files (including LFS files) can be download from the release section https://github.com/Unity-Technologies/Unity-Experimental-DXR/releases.
+Project zip with all files (including LFS files) can be downloaded from the release section https://github.com/Unity-Technologies/Unity-Experimental-DXR/releases.

 The Experimental DXR project is a Unity custom version with binaries based on the 2019.2a5 version of Unity, enhanced with DXR support and version 5.8.0 of HDRP enhanced with DXR support.
 It is a Windows 10 (64 bit) only version with DX12 API.